darshanrao/AI-Space-Search-Engine/README.md

 | Complex reasoning    | 69%   |
 | Broad overviews      | 60%   |

-It performs best on targeted scientific questions, which is exactly where researchers need strong support.
+AstroBio Explorer excels at **targeted scientific questions**, which is where researchers benefit most.

----

 ### Top Performance Areas